FREQUENTLY ASKED QUESTIONS

 WHAT ABOUT THOSE PRO-GUYS, I DON'T WANT TO GET ALL SHOT UP!

 This is one of the biggest misconceptions we get at our field.
-Any player will tell you getting over shot will ruin your day, but when we get complaints about over shooting it was usually due to a first timer that was nervous and just kept shooting.
+Any player will tell you getting over shot is no fun, but when we get complaints about over shooting it was usually due to a first timer that was nervous and just kept shooting.
 Most seasoned players know to stop and let the eliminated players get out and off the field so they get to the next target.
 They also know when not to pull the trigger.
 Wolverine has a reputation for a higher level of play than other fields so if you want to improve your game this is the place to be.
 Veteran paintball players are usually more than happy to help out the newbies at the field.

 EXPLAIN PUMP, SEMI-AUTO, FULL AUTO AND RAMPING.